-During the Reporting Period the Company's Senior Management comprised the Managing Director.
-The review of his performance is the responsibility of the Board as a whole.
+During the Reporting Period the Company's Senior Management comprised the Managing Director and an Executive Director.
+The review of their performance is the responsibility of the Board as a whole.

-Principle 2 - Structure the Board to be Effective and Add Value
+Principle 2 - Structure the Board to Add Value

 2.1.
 Board of Directors - Composition, Structure and Process